jvyden/jvyterm/README.md

 Would also like to mention that this is in early development.

 ## Planned Features
+* What you suggest in issues
 * Ability to run standard programs
-* What you suggest in issues
+* Arguments

 ## Working Features
 * First run